omo/flakiness.es/content/about.md

 Before joining Google, I was working on some small and no-so-small Tokyo based companies on various areas.

 On the Web, I'm using [omo](http://github.com/omo) on GitHub, [flakiness](https://twitter.com/flakiness) on Twitter and [morrita](morrita@chromium.org) on Chromium land.
-(Apologies for the inconsistency; I was educated at the time when identity didn't matter that much.)
+(Apologies for the inconsistency; I was educated at the time when the online identity mattered much less.)

 I maintain this [flakiness.es](http://flakiness.es/) to publish some writings.
 If you can read Japanese, you might want to skim [my another blog](http://steps.dodgson.org/), which is writtern in the exotic language.